Record renewables output helps India ease coal shortage in May

 The share of renewable energy sources in power output rose to 14.1% in May from 10.2% in April.
 Coal made room for it, dropping to 72.4% of Indian generation from 76.8%.

-Power shortages, driven entirely by demand, not falls in supply, narrowed to 0.4% of requirements in May.
+Power shortages, driven entirely by demand and not declines in supply, narrowed to 0.4% of requirements in May.
 This compared with 1.8% in April, an analysis of daily load despatch data from federal grid regulator POSOCO showed.

 Demand in the financial year to March 2023 is expected to grow at the fastest pace in at least 38 years.